|

 Pro Tips for Making Slow Cooker Chicken Curry Recipe

-• Don’t Skip the Sear: Browning chicken adds flavor and texture that the slow cooker alone can’t replicate.
+• Don’t Skip the Sear: Taking a few extra minutes to sear chicken adds layers of flavor and texture that slow cooking alone won’t provide.

-• Watch the Cook Time: Slow cookers vary, so start checking chicken doneness early to avoid overcooking.
+• Check Cooking Times: Slow cookers vary, so start checking the chicken early if you use the HIGH setting to avoid overcooking.

 How to Serve Slow Cooker Chicken Curry Recipe